Synonymous Constraint Track Hub

 Lin MF, Kheradpour P, Washietl S, Parker BJ, Pedersen JS, Kellis M. Locating protein-coding sequences under selection for additional, overlapping functions in 29 mammalian genomes.
 Genome Res.
 2011 Nov;21(11):1916-28. doi: 10.1101/gr.108753.110.
 Epub 2011 Oct 12.

 Sealfon RS, Lin MF, Jungreis I, Wolf MY, Kellis M, Sabeti PC.
 FRESCo: finding regions of excess synonymous constraint in diverse viruses.
 Genome Biol.
 2015 Feb 17;16:38. doi: 10.1186/s13059-015-0603-7.

 Wolf, MY.
-Evolutionary and Structural Signatures of Protein-Coding Function: Understanding Synonymous Acceleration and Stop Codon Read-through in BRI3BP.
+Evolutionary and structural signatures of protein-coding function: synonymous acceleration, read-through, and structural impact of mutations.
 (2019) Doctoral dissertation.
 Massachusetts Institute of Technology.